MKarthik1028/Expense-Tracker/README.md

 1. Clone this repository in the htdocs folder located under XAMPP Installation Folder.
 The default path is: ```C:\xampp\htdocs```.
 2. Open XAMPP Control Panel and then start Apache Server and MySQL services.
-3. Open PHPmyAdmin and the create a Database of name **expense_tracker** and import the .sql file provided in database folder in the repo.
+3. Open PHPmyAdmin and then create a Database of name **expense_tracker** and import the .sql file provided in database folder in the repo.
 4. Now use the address ```localhost/Expense-Tracker``` to open the project in browser.

 **_License_**